RegioneER/rer.newsletter/README.rst

 The product provide a portlet and a tile for user subscribe.

-Form for user subscribe have two fields: email and reCaptcha, so do not forget to set key for reCaptcha fields.
-See `plone.formwidget.recaptcha <https://github.com/plone/plone.formwidget.recaptcha>`_ for more details.
+Form for user subscribe have an email field and is protected for spam with `collective.honeypot <https://github.com/plone/collective.honeypot>`_.

 User Management